chuhaojin/BriVL-BUA-applications/README.md

-# BriVL for Building Applications
+# BriVL for application development

 This repo is used for illustrating how to build applications by using **BriVL** model.